 Construct 2 includes the Physics behavior, powered by Box2DWeb.

 On Screen Touch Controls For Button Games.
 If your a newbie to C2 then this will probably be a hard task for you until you read around or post a thread asking about it.

 They'll even keep running after going offline!
 You can add them to your Home screen as well, so they work very similarly to native apps.
 The Big List Of Pixel Art Tutorials.
 Indie Resources.
 On the 30th July 2014 the site got updated, restrutured and redesigned… however the update is still not finished and thus this new Indie Resources overview page is partly incomplete.

 This means there are many ways you can publish your games.
 Here's an overview of the ways to share your games with the world.
 There are also some other tips and points to consider before publishing your game.
-Before you publish Support touch controls.
-Touch controls and a trick to detect input method.
-These days it's naïve to assume everyone on the web has a mouse and keyboard.
+Before you publish Support touch controls These days there a lot of people browse the web on touch-screen devices like iPhones, iPads and Android phones and tablets.

 Feel free to use the code as you wish, but please don't steal the assets :D Step 1.
 Making a Fancy Lifebar.
 Getting Started Here i'll assume you already have the graphics for your lifebar - make it however you want!

 But the basic structure is this: The second one is optional.
 It just gives it a better look.
-Step 2.
 Beginner's Basics For Construct 2.
 Ok i thought i'd have a go at a tutorial, never done one before, and i'm not an expert at Construct 2 by any means, But i thought i'd share some of the things i've learn't since using Construct 2 that may help some beginners.